 For example, a child may have good vocabulary and understanding of language, but when he or she talks, it is difficult to understand what he or she is saying.

-An articulation disorder is when someone does not say specific sounds correctly.
-He or she may substitute a sound for another sound (Say /w/ instead of /r/), make a distortion of a sound, or not say a sound at all.
+In layman terms: Speech disorders occur when someone does not say specific sounds or sound patterns correctly.
+He or she may substitute a sound for another sound, make a distortion of a sound, or not say a sound at all.

 Of course, some errors are normal.
-A 3 year old will not say /r/ correctly since it is a later developing sounds.
-However, a 3 year old should be able to say /m/ and /b/.
+A 3 year old may not say /r/ correctly since it is a later developing sounds.
+However, a 3 year old should be able to say /m/ and /b/n correctly.

 To review which sounds a child should have mastered by a certain age, please refer to this chart: Articulation Chart.